mcnamarabrian/pycon2023/{{cookiecutter.project_slug}}/README-INTERACTING-LOCALLY.md

 <details>
 <summary>Sending a Valid Balance Request</summary>

 You can test out what happens when a valid balance request is made.
+The following `make` target uses input from [events/valid_get_balance.json](./events/valid_get_balance.json) to simulate an API Gateway request.

 ```bash
 make invoke-valid-get-balance